top of page

 Characteristics of Decomposition Select all that apply

-Fresh- Livor Mortis Absent: There is no pooling of the blood in the body
+Fresh- Livor Mortis Absent: Shortly after death.
+Skin may be tight and grey in color.
+There is not yet pooling of the blood in the body

-Fresh-Rigor Mortis Absent: Muscle stiffening has not set in
+Fresh-Rigor Mortis Absent: Muscle stiffening has not yet set in

 Rigor Mortis Partial: Muscle stiffening has accrued in the small muscles of the face and jaw